forax/beautiful_logger/README.md

 ## Why another logging API ?

-Technically it's more a facade like SLF4J, because no other existing logging libraries provide at least one of features listed above.
+Technically it's more a facade like SLF4J, anyway, beautiful_logger exists because no other existing logging libraries provide at least one of features listed above.

 ## Why do you claim that there is no overhead ?